ivelasq/pipedream/content/blog/reticulate-data-recreation.md

 ---
-title: "Creating a Dataset from an Image in R Markdown using reticulate"
+title: "Creating a Dataset From an Image in R Markdown Using reticulate"
 date: 2021-09-28
 publishdate: 2021-09-28
 tags: ["python", "ggplot2"]
-description: A recreation of a dataset using {reticulate}.
+summary: Using R and Python together with the reticulate package in an R Markdown file.
 ---

 <center>